piyush89-ram/Data-Analysis-Dashboard/README.md

-#Unique-Comapny-HR-Analysis (Interactive Dashboard using PowerBI)
+# Unique-System-Data-Analysis (Interactive Dashboard using PowerBI)
-##Project Objective:
+## Project Objective:
 Employee Details dataset contains information such as employee ID, name,position, salary, and attendance.
 This information can be used to gain insights into the company's